dangerfarms/newcomers-guide/section-3/README.md

 # Frontend
 In this section you will read about the languages we use in our frontend code.
 You will also learn about the best practices that apply to those languages.

-!IMPORT "./javascript/README.md"
+!INCLUDE "./javascript/README.md"

-!IMPORT "./toolchain.md"
+!INCLUDE "./toolchain.md"

-!IMPORT "./angular_1x.md"
+!INCLUDE "./angular_1x.md"